Jesus, a Hometown Hero? Yeah right.

 - Non-Christians, or grace-abusing Christians.
 (I’ll get to this group in just a minute).

 When you were living a life contradictory to your perfect spirit, the religious Christians judged the heck out of you–it was one of their favorite pastimes.
-Now that you are being authentic, they’re still doing it.
-This is where they find their identity and get their kicks: being uber-critical.
-It’s demonic.
+Now that you’re being authentic, they’re still doing it.
+This is where they’re incorrectly finding identity and getting kicks–being uber-critical–which is influenced demonically, it’s sinful, and is coming from unrenewed parts of their thinking if they truly are children of God.
 Please understand this and don’t let them pull you down.

 Before you decided to begin showing Jesus that you actually do love Him, you may or may not have felt condemned by these people (I sure did).
 But when you finally came to understand what Paul said, “there is now no condemnation for those who are in Christ” (Romans 8:1), you got hip to their game.
 You see right through them now because you know that you are not condemned–no matter what they say.